 All full-time Bennington College students must be covered by a health insurance policy.
 Students may choose to be covered under the College's health insurance plan or by a family/personal policy.
 It is the responsibility of the policyholder/student to inquire with a provider about whether that provider participates in the student’s insurance plan and if prior authorization by a primary care provider or insurance carrier is necessary for services away from home.
 Students must provide a copy of their insurance card to the school and plan accordingly to pay their bill.

-If a student chooses to be covered by a policy other than the College’s plan, she/he must acknowledge and certify that she/he is covered under another valid and collectible insurance policy and does not wish to supplement her/his insurance by completing a waiver and proof of insurance.
-Students who have not opted-out of the College insurance by the due date, which is typically the week before the start of term, will be enrolled automatically in the Bollinger Insurance policy offered by Bennington College.
-The 2012–13 annual premium for ages up to 26 years old was $1377; the premium for ages over 26 years was $2534.
-The 2013–14 rates, due dates, and online waivers will be available in June 2014.
+If a student chooses to be covered by a policy other than the College’s plan, she/he must acknowledge and certify that she/he is covered under another valid and collectible insurance policy and does not wish to supplement her/his insurance by completing an opt-out waiver available online at CHP.
+Students who have not opted-out of the College insurance by the due date will be enrolled automatically in the CHP offered by the College.
+The annual premium for 2015–16 is $1,606; the 2016–17 rate will be available in spring.